BBQ Chicken In A Foil Bag.

 We were all Jungle bunnies.

-We had the basics so what else did we really need?
+What else did we really need?

 It was not to long after we moved into Lawrence Heights before our new friends from the Kingdom Hall would be sending over garbage bags of used clothes.
 My mother would take out what she thought we could use and very rarely she would add any clothes that we no longer wore or had outgrown.
 The bag would then be passed on to another needy family.
 Thanks to our many new friends at the Kingdom Hall, my closet and dresser drawers now had a few more items inside.